Neuro-Ophthalmology & Neuro-Otology

 Ultrasound offers the advantage of real-time visualization and facilitates sampling of the tumor by fine needle aspiration or core biopsy.
 The diagnosis of pheochromocytoma is suggested by specific tests for this tumor, specifically the urinary elevation of catecholamines and metanephrine; biopsy or fine needle aspiration then confirms the diagnosis.

-Hemangioblastomas of the brainstem are more challenging surgically, and their excision should be limited to the symptomatic tumors (86).
-Radiosurgery also may be used to treat symptomatic tumors that are not surgically resectable (03).
+Hemangioblastomas of the brainstem are more challenging surgically, and their excision should be limited to the symptomatic tumors (76).
+Radiosurgery also may be used to treat symptomatic tumors that are not surgically resectable.

 Pheochromocytoma.
 This tumor should be excised as soon as it is diagnosed and localized if the patient is otherwise stable.
-A few reports have advocated for adrenal-sparing surgery in pediatric patients so as to postpone steroid replacement therapy (18; 80).
-One recommendation is to initiate screening among von Hippel-Lindau disease patients yearly starting at age 5 (04).
+A few reports have advocated for adrenal-sparing surgery in pediatric patients so as to postpone steroid replacement therapy (16; 69).
+One recommendation is to initiate screening among patients with von Hippel-Lindau disease yearly starting at age 5 (02).